ubiquitypress/rua/README.md

 RUA is written in Python using the Django Web Application framework and follows a MTV (that is, “model”, “template”, and “view.”) style.
 The template system is simple, easy to modify and uses Twitter Bootstrap 3.

 # Development

-If you want to hack on RUA, getting it set up is easy.
+If you want to hack on Rua, getting it set up is easy.
 You'll need a unix machine (you can set it up on Windows if you're super hard core).
 We recommend you use [VirtualEnvironment](https://virtualenv.pypa.io/en/latest/) with [VirtualEnvWrapper](https://virtualenvwrapper.readthedocs.org/en/latest/).
 Once these are installed, clone the repo with:

 	$ git clone https://github.com/ubiquitypress/rua.git

+Ensure VirtualEnvWrapper is installed:

+	$ pip install virtualenvwrapper

 Make a virtual environment: